nameko/nameko/docs/about_microservices.rst

 With microservices, functionality is instead split into "services" with well defined boundaries.
 Each of these services can be developed and deployed individually.

 There are many benefits as well as drawbacks to using microservices, eloquently explained in Martin Fowler's `paper <http://martinfowler.com/articles/microservices.html>`_.
-Not all of them always apply, so below we'll outline some that are relevant to nameko.
+Not all of them always apply, so below we'll outline some that are relevant to Nameko.

 Benefits
 --------